eris-m/Calculator/README.md

 ## Features.

 - 4 function arithmetic, with proper order of operations,
-- Parenthesis,
-- and (some) Functions!
+- parenthesis,
+- some functions,
+- and, some constants.

 ## Supported functions.